fcunial/String-Kernel/README.md

 ### Performance improvement

-The iterator is approx. 15% faster if huge pages are used.
+The iterator is approx. 15% faster if huge pages are used...